Amata-World-Hackathons/collaboration-computer/README.md

 You can find the submission and full description [here](https://devpost.com/software/honest-ticket-machine).

+See the app running live on IC [here](https://mymdv-biaaa-aaaan-qam2q-cai.ic0.app/).

 ## Development

 We use `yarn` to manage all the dependencies.
 Run: